StuPhD95/StuPhD95/README.md

 ## Hi there 👋

-I'm Stuart-James,
+I'm Stuart-James, an Applied Mathematician with a PhD from UNSW Sydney.
+I specialised in stochastic modelling and non-local dynamical systems.

-I primarily code using MATLAB and Mathematica btut am currently improving my Python skills to mesh with industry.
+Much of my research was carried out using MATLAB and Mathematica.
+I am currently working on my Python skills as I transition into industry.